not1cyyy/Lynnophilia/README.md

 - /resume - Resumes the music
 - /shuffle - Shuffles the queue
 - /skip - Skips the current song
-- /skipto - Skips to a certain track #
+- /skipto - Skips to a certain track
+- /looptrack - Loops the currently playing track

 ##